PowerShell/PowerShell/README.md

 [Slack Sign up]: http://slack.poshcode.org

-## Addons and libraries
+## Add-ons and libraries

-[Awesome powershell](https://github.com/janikvonrotz/awesome-powershell) is a great curated list of addons and resources.
+[Awesome powershell](https://github.com/janikvonrotz/awesome-powershell) is a great curated list of add-ons and resources.

 ## Building the Repository